resin-studio/slim/README.md

 ## schedule
 > Due 2023 Aug 25
 - translate to custom CHC-type language
+    - translation is the semantics of subtyping as denotation into horn clauses
     - start with idealized clauses of subtyping entailment
     - the horn-clause translation simplifies by removing quantifiers (univ, exis, induc, coinduc)
     - the (unions, existential, induction)/(intersections, universal, co-induction)